Texas gunman 'escaped mental hospital'

 Texas shooting: Gunman 'escaped mental hospital in 2012'

-The gunman who killed 26 churchgoers in Texas escaped a mental health clinic in 2012, according to a police report.
+The gunman who killed 26 churchgoers in Texas fled from a mental health clinic in 2012, according to a police report.

-El Paso officers who detained Devin Kelley were told he was "a danger to himself and others".
+El Paso officers who detained Devin Kelley five years ago were told he was "a danger to himself and others".

-Kelley had been sent to the hospital after he was court-martialled for assaulting his ex-wife and stepson during his stint in the US Air Force.
+Kelley had been sent to the hospital after he was court-martialled for assaulting his ex-wife and stepson during a stint in the US Air Force.

 He was "attempting to carry out death threats" against "his military chain of command", the report states.